 According to the Triangular Theory of Love by Robert Sternberg, love is based on the combination of intimacy, commitment, and passion.

 Love is far more complicated than a crush or lust.
-Two people who are truly in love experience far more than just superficial attraction and sex.
+Two people who are truly in love experience far more than just superficial attraction.
 In a nutshell, though, love involves a host of important factors:

 - Intimacy: Two people feel close, are bonded and connected, and share values; the two people support each other’s goals and aspirations; there is trust and validation.